sarietta/theoputer-blog/content/posts/transmission-line-reflections.md

 ## There Is No Perfect Square Wave

-Electricty (both current and potential energy) behaves like a wave when a circuit changes the electricty in the circuit.
+Electricty (both current and potential energy) behaves like a wave when a circuit changes the electricity in the circuit.
 This is a simple-enough statement, but it's hard to appreciate the implications this has.
 Sure, a clock signal is definitely wave-like, but it is almost always modeled as a discrete stream of *pulses*.
 But